yifeng-qiu/golang-cheat-sheet/README.md

 complex64 complex128

-Declared variables must be used at least once or it will trigger a panic.
+Declared variables must be used at least once or the compilation will fail.

+Use `_ := unused_variable` to pass compilation
 ```go
 var foo int // declaration without initialization
 var foo int = 42 // declaration with initialization